rodrigojsdeveloper/iweather/README.md

 ## Package Manager

-This project uses Yarn as its package manager.
+This project uses NPM as its package manager.
 Make sure you have it installed before continuing.

 ## Installation of Dependencies